PauliusMacernis/KnowledgeBase/README.md

 It is always worth to take some notes in a question-answer format!
 That's what I try to do from time to time :)

 Any mistakes?
 I know, it may happen.
-The project is made in a hurry.
 Simply fix the bug and push the change. ❤

 ## Licenses
 - It is free.